 We take pride in the appearance of our students.
 The dress of our students in many ways reflects the sense of purpose and quality of our school.
 Hanover High School students are expected to use good taste and common sense in selecting their attire.
-Student's dress may not disrupt the learning environment for students or teachers.
+Student's dress will: promote a respectful learning environment where dress does not interfere with learning activities and will not negatively impact any group based on race, sex, gender, identity, sexual orientation, ethnicity, religion, socio-economic status, and/or body type/size.

 Specific dress code regulations:

-- Any attire that might provoke or offend others, is in bad taste (such as sexual innuendo), shows general disrespect, and/or promotes alcohol, tobacco or drugs are not allowed. - Shirts, tops and all dresses may not expose the midriff, navel, shoulders and back or show any cleavage.
-Example tank tops, tube tops and spaghetti straps are not permitted. - The length of shorts, skirts and dresses, skorts, etc., must be no shorter than the length of the longest fingertip with the arms fully extended by the side. - Pants and shorts must be worn in such a way as not to reveal undergarments or expose skin normally covered by undergarments.
-Undergarments may not be worn as outer clothing. - Accessories which could reasonably be considered detrimental to student health and safety are not permitted. - Head coverings (hats, visors, hoods, bandannas) that are inappropriate or prohibit a student from being identified are not to be worn in the school during the school day. - Appropriate footwear must be worn.
+- Students must wear clothing including both a shirt with pants, shorts, skirt or the equivalent, and shoes. - Clothing must have fabric in the front and on the sides with no space between the top and the bottom. - Clothing must cover undergarments and private parts. - Fabric covering all private parts must not be see through. - Any attire that might provoke or offend others, is in bad taste (such as sexual innuendo), shows general disrespect, and/or promotes alcohol, tobacco or drugs is not allowed. - Accessories which could reasonably be considered detrimental to student health and safety are not permitted. - Head coverings (hats, visors, hoods, bandannas) that are inappropriate or prohibit a student from being identified are not to be worn in the school during the school day.
+Exceptions to this policy may be made for religious reasons. - Appropriate footwear must be worn.